olimorris/persisted.nvim/README.md

 ## ⚙️ Configuration

-Persisted comes with the following defaults:
+The plugin comes with the following defaults:

 ```lua
 {